 What Will the Stages of Learning R Be and How Long Will Each Stage Take?

-In every learning timeline, there would be a few stages where a beginner has to go through before achieving a good grasp of the main concept.
+In every learning timeline, there would be a few stages that a beginner has to go through before achieving a good grasp of the main concept.
 This is no different from R too!

 Here are the general stages and their respective durations.
-I’ve put them in a table for easy viewing so do look through which stage would entail.
+I’ve put them on a table for easy viewing so do look through which stage would entail.

 |Stage||Content||Estimated Duration (With programming background)||Estimated Duration (Without programming background)|